cnabio/cnab-spec/105-signing.md

 ## Key Revocation and Expiration

 When public keys are expired or revoked, bundles signed with those keys become invalid.
-They must be re-signed with a valid key.
+They MUST be re-signed with a valid key.

 CNAB verification tools SHOULD handle the key revocation case.

 ## Bundle Retractions

 Cases may arise where a particular version (or versions) of a bundle should no longer be used.
 For example, if a version of a bundle is discovered to be insecure in significant ways, bundle authors may wish to _explicitly mark_ that bundle as insecure.
-This process must be done in a way that retains the integrity of the bundle.
+This process MUST be done in a way that retains the integrity of the bundle.

 > This definition does not preclude the mere deletion of problematic bundles.
 Operators of a bundle repository, for instance, MAY opt to merely remove insecure bundles from their servers rather than mark them and leave them.
 However, there are cases where historic (while insecure) packages may be retained and still made available for installation.